NK Zagreb: Kranjčevićeva eviction

+2024 bankruptcy

+The city of Zagreb submitted a petition to the Zagreb bankruptcy court to collect on a 500.000€ debt for the club's use of the Zagreb football centre in July 2024.

 Stadium

 Stadion u Kranjčevićevoj ulici (Kranjčević Street Stadium), known as Stadion Concordije between 1921 and 1945, also known as Stadion NK Zagreba or Stadion Zagreba between 1946 and 2018 is a multi-purpose stadium located in the north-east part of Trešnjevka neighbourhood in city of Zagreb, Croatia.
 The stadium at what was then called Tratinska cesta (Tratinska road) began construction in 1911 and was soon halted due to outbreak of Great War in 1914.
 With the end of Great War in 1918 the construction resumed and was eventually completed in 1921.
 At the time of its completion it was the biggest stadium in Zagreb and was owned and operated by one of three Zagreb based sports powerhouses named HŠK Concordia.
 The peculiarity of this stadium is non-existence of the usual athletic track.
 Instead, a profiled circular cycling track was built, the so-called cyclodrome, unique in Croatia and is used for various cycle and track race formats.

 In 1931 the first floodlit match ever held in Zagreb was played at Kranjčević Street Stadium.
 The team consisted of best eleven Zagreb based players named Zagreb XI hosted the team of Real Madrid and eventually won 2–1.
-With the Second World War end, partially being seen as a national (Croatian) representative by newly in-powered communist authorities and partially due to communist doctrine of Novi početak (The New beginning), HŠK Concordia was condemned as unfit.
+With the ending of Second World War newly in-powered communist authorities condemned HŠK Concordia as unfit.
+Partially being seen as a national (Croatian) representative and partially due to communist doctrine of Novi početak (The New beginning).
 Concordia was immediately disbanded and all its property confiscated along with stadium which was soon afterwards set on fire.
-One year later, in 1946, now state owned stadium was finally handed over to newly formed Fiskulturno društvo Zagreb (Zagreb Sports Society), whose football section later evolved into today's Zagreb Football Club.
+In same year, 1946, now state owned stadium was finally handed over to newly formed Fiskulturno društvo Zagreb (Zagreb Sports Society), whose football section later evolved into today's Zagreb Football Club.
 NK Zagreb's third jersey was green in honour of Concordia whose stadium they were using.